moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 2. Select **Add customer**.

 To remove an app user, select **Remove customer** next to the email address of the customer you want to remove.

-You can ask the Analytical Platform team to add or remove users to the access list on the [#analytical-platform-support](https://app.slack.com/client/T02DYEB3A/C4PF7QAJZ) Slack channel or by email to [analytical_platform@digital.justice.gov.uk](mailto:analytical_platform@digital.justice.gov.uk).

 ### Accessing the deployed app